 We were having lunch at a former cattle ranch located in the highlands of Santa Cruz, and unlike the sometimes barren-feeling islands and coastal areas, the highlands are full of verdant foliage.
 It’s also where the most amount of giant tortoises roam in their original natural habitat.

-Learning about the conservation efforts to save the Galápagos tortoises, who can live up to 200 years, was only one of the experiences that Hurtigruten Expeditions’ inaugural cruise to the eastern Galápagos offered up.
-I was invited on a hosted trip on Hurtigruten’s inaugural cruise offering to the eastern islands of the archipelago off the coast of Ecuador aboard its fully-renovated ship, Santa Cruz II.
+Learning about the conservation efforts to save the Galápagos tortoises, who can live up to 200 years, was only one of the experiences that Hurtigruten Expeditions’ cruises to the Galápagos offered up.
+I was invited on a hosted trip on Hurtigruten’s inaugural cruise offering in 2022 to the eastern islands of the archipelago off the coast of Ecuador aboard its fully-renovated ship, Santa Cruz II.

 With only 35 guests aboard, the Santa Cruz II was my floating home away from home, and with stellar cuisine and a staff of highly-educated naturalists and cruise leaders, I couldn’t imagine a better way to explore a location that ranks high on many people’s bucket list.

-I just experienced Hurtigruten’s inaugural cruise to the Galápagos Islands, and here’s why I loved it.
+I experienced Hurtigruten’s inaugural cruise to the Galápagos Islands, and here’s why I loved it.
+Apparently others loved it too because the company now offers three new Galapagos itineraries through 2024.

 1. A Perfect Way To Explore The Galápagos